David Kearney (Shortland Street): Storylines

 In 2020 Boyd Rolleston (Sam Bunkall) was shocked to learn his mother Susan (Miranda Harcourt) and father were divorcing as Susan had been having an affair.
 Inviting the new man to his wedding, Boyd was introduced to David whom Susan was now in a partnership with.
 David returned in a documentary style reappearance in 2022 reminiscing on his time as head of the then private clinic he part owned.
 David returned later to replace Raj Prasad (Mel Odedra) as the DHB representative overseeing the hospital.
 He used his influence to remove TK Samuels (Benjamin Mitchell) as CEO with Rebekah Anderson (Antonia Prebble) replacing him, and the funding from her church used to rebuild the fire-damaged hospital.
 Chris later discovered David had been blackmailed into doing so by Rebekah.
-Upon being confronted, David joined forces with Chris and TK to dispatch Rebekah and pressured Monique Strutter (Courtenay Louise) into the Operations Manager role as her replacement.
+Upon being confronted, David joined forces with Chris and TK to dispatch Rebekah and orchestrated Monique Strutter (Courtenay Louise) into the role of Operations Manager as her replacement.
 However following an unsuccessful intern programme and shooting at the hospital, he sidelined Monique and put Esther Samuels (Ngahuia Piripi) into the CEO role.
 In 2024 David encouraged Esther and Monique to pursue Artificial Intelligence-based surgery at the hospital.
+David made a brief cameo during the 2025 “Contagion” story arc by trying to assist Chris find a cure for the virus plaguing the hospital.

+David played a larger role in the 2026 season’s first major arc “Legacy”.
+Susan had divorced David, leaving him broke.
+David recruited Rachel McKenna (Angela Bloomfield) to return as the hospital’s CEO and tasked her with removing Chris from the hospital.
+After Chris tendered his resignation, David opened the Shortland Street Fertility Clinic and established himself as clinical lead.
+Chris and Rachel teamed up to discover that David was running an illegal clinical trial through the fertility clinic on behalf of reoccurring villains Lynch Pharmaceuticals.
+Before the scandal could be publicly exposed, David was blackmailed by Lynch into taking sole responsibility for the trial.